confluentinc/kafka-connect-elasticsearch/docs/elasticsearch_connector.rst

 Security
 --------
 The Elasticsearch connector can read data from secure Kafka by following the instructions in the :ref:`Connect security documentation <connect_security>`.
-The functionality to write data to a secured Elasticsearch instance is not yet implemented.
+For now, the connector can write only to a secure Elasticsearch with basic authentication by setting ``connection.username`` & ``connection.password``.